sensors2cloud/bone2cloud_local/README.md

 Written by Sensors2cloud Inc.,

-MIT License.
+GNU License.
 All text above must be included in any redistribution.